 I wanted to get a better understanding of firecracker microVM security, from the bottom up.
-A few questions I had in mind –
+A few questions –

 a) how does firecracker design achieve a smaller threat surface than a typical vm/container ?